 Trams in Athens

-Although most travelers won’t even notice that Athens has a tram network, it is one of the most enjoyable conveyances in the capital, especially if you take the lines that run along the coast, with a view of the Saronic Gulf.
+Although most travelers won’t even notice that Athens has a tram network, it's one of the most enjoyable ways to reach the city's coastal neighborhoods.
+Especially if you take the lines that run along the coast, with a view of the Saronic Gulf.

 History

-The first trams lines in Athens were constructed in 1882.
+The first tram lines in Athens were constructed in 1882.
 The first vehicles had up to sixteen seats and were pulled by three horses.

 Although the tram was the most popular means of transport during World War II, used by the Greek troops, its use plummeted in the following years.
 The tram lines were closed permanently in 1960.